Spectral Efficiency of Low Earth Orbit Satellite Constellations: Numerical Results

-The spectral efficiencies of the shuffling strategy and the distance based association for the regular configuration along with the upper bound given in~\eqref{eq:upper_bd_spec_eff_reg} are plotted in Fig.~\ref{fig:upperboundvslookdir}.
-The direct link gain $\psdmax h^{-\alpha}/\sigma^2$ is set to 10~dB.
-The satellite and the ground terminal beamwidths are chosen as $(B_{\rm{sat}},B_{\rm{gs}}) = (5^\circ, 10^\circ)$.
-We set $\gamma_s = \gamma_g = 40^\circ$.
+\co{ The spectral efficiencies achieved by the shuffling strategy and the distance based association method under the regular configuration are shown in Fig.~\ref{fig:shufflevsreg}.
+Once the association is determined, the positions of the satellites and terminals are projected onto the surfaces of spheres with radii $r_e$ and $r_e + h$, respectively.
+The direct link gain is set to $\psdmax h^{-\alpha} / \sigma^2 = 10$~dB.
+The beamwidths of the satellite and the terminal antennas are selected as $(B_{\mathrm{sat}}, B_{\mathrm{gs}}) = (5^\circ, 10^\circ)$.

-For the shuffling strategy, because of the beam region constraints, possible $(D_x, D_y)$ pairs for $F_x(\cdot)$ and $F_y(\cdot)$ are chosen to satisfy $(D_x \Delta)^2 + (D_y \Delta\sqrt{3}/2)^2 \le h^2 \tan(\gamma_g/2)^2$ for any given $\Delta$.
-This inequality implies that associated satellites and ground terminals lie within the corresponding beam regions, hence we can assume their look-directions are perfectly aligned.
-For all $(D_x, D_y)$ pairs satisfying \dgold{the preceding inequality,} we search over all possible values of $(\ell_x, \ell_y)$ to obtain the highest possible spectral efficiency.

-Fig.~\ref{fig:upperboundvslookdir} shows that shuffling achieves a substantial increase in spectral efficiency for small $\Delta$ relative to distance-based association.
-As $\Delta$ increases, the performance improvement diminishes, falling to near zero for $\Delta\ge 42~$km.

-In existing deployments, the inter-satellite spacing is larger than 100 km.
-At such densities, the upper bound in Fig.~\ref{fig:upperboundvslookdir} is tight, and the spectral efficiency is well under $1$ bits/s/Hz/1000 km$^2$.
-As a reference, at $0.1$ bits/s/Hz/1000 km$^2$, the total throughput to Earth over $1$ GHz band is under 52 Tbits/s.
-In contrast, the total capacity has been estimated to be 3 Tbits/s for constellations proposed by the leading operators using current technologies~\cite{li2022techno}.\footnote{This calculation does not discount the throughput to uninhabited areas.}